sama1mansn/greenfield-docs/docs/guide/core-concept/gas-fees.md

 it has redesigned the gashub module to calculate gas consumption based on the type and content of the transaction, rather than just the consumption of storage and computational resources.**

 Unlike networks like Ethereum, Greenfield transactions do not feature a gas price field.
-Instead, they consist of a fee and a gas wanted field.
-The gas price is inferred during the transaction pre-execution process, and the transactions are queued based on the gas price
+Instead, they consist of a fee and a gas-wanted field.
+The gas price is inferred during the transaction pre-execution process by fee/gas-wanted, and the transactions are queued based on the gas price, besides that the gas price should not be less than the minimum gas price on Greenfield: 5gwei.

 :::warning
 **This means that Greenfield does not refund any excess gas fees to the transaction sender.